appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 </div>

-1. Open the `ProductUtils` package created in lesson 1.
+1. Open the `ProductUtils` package created in [lesson 1](/packages/tutorial/query-module#create-query-module).

-2. Click **New Module** > **JS Module**.
+2. Click the **+** icon in the top-left corner and select JS Module.
 With JS Modules you can create datasource queries and JS objects inside the module.

 3. Rename the module to _formatDate_.

-4. In the Main JS Object, delete the auto-generated code and add the below code to it:
+4. In the _Main_ JS Object, delete the auto-generated code and add the below code to it:

 <dd>

-To pass data from app to JS modules, you can pass it by calling the respective function with the necessary parameters, like  `functionName(parameter)`.
-For example,`formatDDMMYYYY('2023-03-08T09:45:15Z')`.
+To pass data from the app to JS modules, you can pass it by calling the respective function with the necessary parameters, like `formatDDMMYYYY('2023-03-08T09:45:15Z')`.

-The following code formats a given date string into the `DD/MM/YYYY` format.
+The following code takes a parameter `dateString` and uses the `toLocalString()` method of the date object to convert the given date into the `DD/MM/YYYY` format.

 ```js
 export default {
   // Function to format a date string as 'DD/MM/YYYY'